clrogon/PowerShell/USBPortManagement/README.md

 ## Logging
 > [!NOTE]
-> Useful information that users should know, even when skimming content.
-The tool logs all actions and errors to the Windows Event Log under the "Application" log.
+> The tool logs all actions and errors to the Windows Event Log under the "Application" log.
 This can be viewed using the Event Viewer (eventvwr.msc).

 ## Versioning
 1.1: Added toast notifications and dynamic status monitoring.